markdown-extended/manifest/mde-manifest.md

 **meta data** - A "meta-data" is a piece of information written in a document (or loaded by parsers) but not actually rendered in final output ; this concept is developed in [§§](#D1).

-**reference** - A reference is a mark of any kind that refers to a definition written elsewhere in the document (at its bottom for instance) ; this concept is developed in [§§](#D3).
+**reference** - A "reference" is a mark of any kind that refers to a definition written elsewhere in the document (at its bottom for instance) ; this concept is developed in [§§](#D3).

 **indentation** - In MDE like in many other languages, the "indentation" is made by writing a *tabulation* OR *four spaces* from last indentation limit (originally the left side of the document, which is the "indentation zero" limit) ; this concept is developed in [§§](#A6).

+**reader** - In these specifications, "reader" designates the "final user", the persons who read an MDE document.

-**writer** - In these specifications, "writer" designates the "user", the persons who write contents using the MDE syntax.
+**writer** - In these specifications, "writer" designates the "syntax user", the persons who write contents using the MDE syntax.

 **parser** - In these specifications, "parser" designates the application in charge to treat